kubernetes-sigs/node-feature-discovery/docs/get-started/features.md

 In both cases, the labels can be binary or non binary, using either `<name>` or `<name>=<value>` format.

-Unlike the other feature sources, the name of the file, instead of the name of the feature source (that would be `local` in this case), is used as a prefix in the label name, normally.
-However, if the `<name>` of the label starts with a slash (`/`) it is used as the label name as is, without any additional prefix.
-This makes it possible for the user to fully control the feature label names, e.g. for overriding labels created by other feature sources.
+`local` has precedence over other label sources which makes it possible to override labels created by them.

 You can also override the default namespace of your labels using this format:
 `<namespace>/<name>[=<value>]`.
 If using something else than `[<sub-ns>.]feature.node.kubernetes.io` or `[<sub-ns>.]profile.node.kubernetes.io`, you must whitelist your namespace using the `-extra-label-ns` option on the master.
-In this case, the name of the
-file will not be added to the label name.
 For example, if you want to add the label `my.namespace.org/my-label=value`, your hook output or file must contains `my.namespace.org/my-label=value` and you must add `-extra-label-ns=my.namespace.org` on the master command line.